KediDili/VanillaPlusProfessions/features.md

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Combat-Farming (Lv20)
 Slimes in the slime hutch also produce valuable items.
-When you leave your slimes without water, they'll produce Colored Petrified Slimes, which are valuable.
+When you leave your slimes without water, they'll produce Colored Petrified Slimes or Prismatic Slimes, which are valuable.

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Combat-Fishing (Lv20)